(4 Minute Read)

 It’s important to set expectations:

-- Savings depend on your rate plan and your ability to shift usage
+- Savings depend on your specific rate plan and your ability to shift usage

-- Not all plans include super off‑peak pricing
+- Not every SDG&E plan includes super off‑peak pricing

 How Baker Home Energy Can Help

-This SDG&E update reinforces what we already help homeowners do every day: use energy smarter, not harder.
+This SDG&E update reinforces what we help homeowners do every day: use energy smarter, not harder.

 Our team can help you: